What is the break-even point? What is a break-even analysis?

 - Across all ranges (0 - 300), operator cost is semi-variable.

-In business, break even point usually means the unit volume that balances total costs with total gains.
+In business, the break-even point usually means the unit volume that balances total costs with total gains.
 For the analyst, break even is the quantity Q for which cash outflows equal cash inflows, exactly.
-At the break even quantity, therefore, net cash flow equals zero.
+At the break-even quantity, therefore, net cash flow equals zero.

-Simple break even analysis finds Q by analyzing relationships between just three variables: fixed costs, variable costs, and cash inflows.
-The analysis must consider additional factors, however, when semi-variable costs or variable pricing are present.
+The Simple break-even analysis finds Q by analyzing relationships between just three variables: fixed costs, variable costs, and cash inflows.
+The analyst must consider additional factors, however, when semi-variable costs or variable pricing are present.

-Business people starting a new business need especially to understand both kinds of break even points (break even time and break even unit volume).
-This is because start ups typically lose money for a while before becoming profitable.
+Business people starting a new business need especially to understand both kinds of break-even points (break-even time and break-even unit volume).
+They must understand both because startups typically lose money for a while before becoming profitable.
 There is a limit, however, to the time owners can tolerate losses.
-Before launching a new business, therefore, they have a keen interest in knowing the break even business volume.
-The new firm turns profitable only when it exceeds break even volume.
+Before launching a new business, therefore, they have a keen interest in knowing the break-even business volume.
+The new firm turns profitable only when business volume exceeds "break-even volume."
 A decision to launch the business may depend on the owners' view of the time and expense required to reach that volume.

-Sections below further define, explain, and illustrate break even analysis.
-Note especially that break even appears in context with related terms and concepts from the fields of business analysis, finance, and investment analysis.
+Sections below further define, describe and illustrate break-even analysis.
+Note that the term appears in context with related terms and concepts from the fields of business analysis, finance, and investment analysis.

-- How do you find break even point with a graphical solution?
+- How do you find a break-even point with a graphical solution?

 Break Even Analysis Input Variables

-The simplest form of break even analysis considers just three input variables:
+The basic form of break-even analysis considers just three input variables: